 If you see anything other than a steady, colored light or blinking green light, call us at 605-206-3915 for HVAC service.
 Your furnace may be emitting an error code that is calling for professional help.

 If your furnace tries to start but shuts off without blowing heat, a dirty flame sensor could be at fault.
 When this takes place, your furnace will make an attempt to turn onthree times before a safety feature shuts it down for about an hour.

 If you feel comfortable with opening up your furnace, cleaning your flame sensor is something you can do on your own.
 Or, one of our heating service experts can do it for you.

 If you want to clean the sensor yourself, you’ll need:

 - Piece of light grit sandpaper, steel wool or emery cloth

 - A dry, clean paper towel

-- Restore power to the furnace.
-It may proceed through a sequence of tests before continuing usual running.
-If your heating system doesn’t ignite, the sensor could need to be replaced or something else might be wrong.
+- Turn the furnace’s power back on.
+It may go through a set of checks before resuming regular operation.
+If your furnace doesn’t start, the sensor may need to be replaced or something else could be wrong.
 If this happens, contact us at 605-206-3915 for heating and cooling repair assistance.